 You gain a strong foundation in engineering, business and leadership as you learn how to manage a construction process, complemented by excellent opportunities to participate in undergraduate research.
-To focus your career path, you can add a concentration in internationalization, sustainability or infrastructure.
 In addition, a number of minors in business management are available as an option to enhance your leadership skills.
-Your coursework culminates with a yearlong senior project experience working on a real project and mentored by local experienced construction professionals.
+Your coursework culminates with a yearlong senior design project working on a real project and mentored by experienced construction professionals.

 By the time you graduate, your experiences may include:

 - Unique opportunities to meet and network with professionals through seminars and other events.